apecloud/kubeblocks.io/blog/community-monthly-report-for-january-2024.md

 ### 3. New Contributors

-In January, KubeBlocks had seen 5 new contributors who merged 5 pull requests.
+In January, KubeBlocks has seen 5 new contributors who merged 5 pull requests.
 They are 💙 @earayu @driverby @kissycn @LiuG-lynx @lispking 💙.
 Thank you for your contributions for helping to build KubeBlocks as the next-generation database management platform.

 Developers who want to contribute to KubeBlocks can start by tackling "good first issues" and leave a comment to claim them.
 Once our maintainers assign the issues, you can just start right away!